x

 IDAHO, USA — Click here for live Idaho election results

-Idahoans will head to the polls Tuesday, Nov.
-5, to vote on what has become the highest profile issue in the Gem State this election.
+Idahoans headed to the polls on Nov.
+5, to vote on what was the highest profile issue in the Gem State this election, Proposition 1.
+It failed, by a fairly large margin, with urban areas voting more in favor, and rural areas against it.

-Proposition 1 (Prop 1) contains two different election changes; open primaries and ranked choice voting in general elections.
+Proposition 1 (Prop 1) contained two different election changes; open primaries and ranked choice voting in general elections.

-Open primaries would eliminate Idaho’s current party-focused primaries.
-Instead, all candidates would participate in a top-four primary.
-Any voter can vote on all the candidates rather than the candidates within their registered party.
+Open primaries would have eliminated Idaho’s current party-focused primaries.
+Instead, all candidates would have participated in a top-four primary.
+Any voter would vote on all the candidates rather than the candidates within their registered party.
 Then the top four vote earners, regardless of party, move on to the general election.

-The second part of Prop 1 is ranked choice voting in November general elections.
+The second part of Prop 1 was ranked choice voting in November general elections.

 Ranked choice voting is when voters have the option to rank their choices in order of preference on the ballot, but aren’t required to rank all of them.
 This replaces our current single-vote system.
 If a candidate is the first choice of more than 50% of voters in the first round of counting, that candidate is the winner.